MizaGBF/Raidfinder/README.txt

 I have no solution for mac.
 Feel free to edit the script if you have one, though.

 == TROUBLESHOOTING ==
-* I'm using Python 3:
-Add '#!/usr/bin/env python2' without the ' on the first line of gbfraidcopier.pyw (the 'coding: utf8' line will be second now).
-Use notepad++ to edit the script.

-* It doesn't start:
-Make sure internet is working (the first time, it will download and install some needed modules).
-If you are using Python 3, check above.
-If you are using Python 2, something may be wrong with your installation (for example if you didn't install some of the optional modules coming with python).

-Additionally, you can rename 'gbfraidcopier.pyw' into 'gbfraidcopier.py' to open the command prompt.
+You can rename 'gbfraidcopier.pyw' into 'gbfraidcopier.py' to open the command prompt.
 An error message may appear on this.
 You can also open a command prompt with shift + right click and start manually with the command "python gbfraidcopier.pyw".
 If python isn't in your PATH, you need to write its full path instead of just "python".

-If you get the message "pip not found" the first time and it fails to install the other modules, install pip with this script: https://bootstrap.pypa.io/get-pip.py